jcaillon/valet/docs/content/docs/300.libraries/_index.md

 ---
-title: 📦 Use core libraries
+title: 📦 Use standard libraries
 cascade:
   type: docs
 weight: 300
 url: /docs/libraries
 ---

-## 🧩 Source core libraries
+## 🧩 Source standard libraries

-A set of core libraries are available on Valet.
+A set of standard libraries are available on Valet.
 To use the library functions, you need to _source_ the library that you need, e.g.:

 ```bash
 source string